yalharbi/yalharbi.github.io/_pages/about.md

 ---

 # About me
 I am Yazeed Alharbi.
-I am currently in the second year of my PhD studies at King Abdullah University for Science and Technology (KAUST).
+I am currently in the second year of my PhD studies at King Abdullah University for Science and Technology (KAUST) under the supervision of professor Peter Wonka.
 I am working on deep learning.
 Specifically, I work on GANs for image synthesis.

 # Recent news
 [2020] Paper accepted to CVPR2020 for oral presentation